luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-12-file-upload-svelte.md

 	}
 } satisfies Actions;
 ```
-The file is obtained by calling [`FormData.get`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
-We then put together the request body to send to our API and use fetch to execute it.
+The file is obtained calling [`FormData.get`](https://developer.mozilla.org/en-US/docs/Web/API/FormData).
+We then put together the request body to send to our API and use `fetch` to execute it.

-The `files` property in the body of the request allows us, in a front end that consumes the API data, to know which URL corresponds to the image of the associated entity (a user, a post, a cooking recipe, etc. ).
+The `files` property in the body of the request allows us, in a front end that consumes the API data, to know which URL corresponds to the entity's image (a user, a post, a cooking recipe, etc.).

 ## 5-7
 Still in the `default` action of `+page.server.ts`, if the API response is successful (status code 201), we proceed with uploading the file to Azure: